What is an ‘eco-regenerative tourist development’?

 Get informed, get involved!

 If we don’t raise our concerns, silence may be regarded as consent.
-The proposal has been referred to KI Council (see Council’s considered comments pointing out some of the issues with the proposal to SPC here) and SA agencies including the Coast Protection Board, SA Country Fire Service, and Native Vegetation Council, which have not publicly responded to date.
+The proposal has been referred to KI Council (see Council’s considered comments pointing out some of the issues with the proposal to SPC here) and SA agencies including the Coast Protection Board, SA Country Fire Service, and Native Vegetation Council, not all of which have responded/published responses to date.

-If you need more information please contact us per below,
+If you need more information please contact us per below (please allow 24 hours for a response).

 Contact us